How to generate UUIDs in TypeScript

 16f2e8d7-6d03-45c5-9aa2-9d20f1651de1

-Using the uuid package can simplify the process of generating UUIDs in your TypeScript projects.
+Using the uuid package can simplify the process of generating UUID in your TypeScript projects.
 You can find more information about the package in the package documentation.